ZeyaWang/ACE/README.md

 ### Get the External Measure Values

-Ensure all downloaded datasets are stored in the `scripts/datasets` folder.
-Navigate to the `scripts` folder and run the following command to get the NMI and ACC values:
+Ensure all downloaded image datasets are stored in the `real_data/scripts/datasets` folder.
+Navigate to the `real_data/scripts` folder and run the following command to get the NMI and ACC values:

 ```bash
 python get_truth.py --dataset <DATASET> --task <TASK>
 ```
+For the `--dataset` argument, provide the dataset names exactly as they appear in their respective downloaded folders.
+For the `--task` argument, specify one of the following: `jule`, `julenum`, `DEPICT`, or `DEPICTnum`, which correspond to the two experiments—hyperparameter tuning and number cluster determination—conducted with JULE and DEPICT, respectively.

 Example for the JULE hyperparameter experiment on the COIL-20 dataset: